DOMESTIC VIOLENCE ASSISTANCE

 - I did not realise the potential trauma impacting women having to repeat their lived experience of domestic violence with different police personnel.

-So my experience as a police officer, a victim and protective mother, well place me to help others.
+So my experience as a police officer, a victim and protective mother, puts me in a great place to help others.

 ABOUT MY SERVICES